-20. Development of local content strategy
+20. Development of Local Content Strategy.

-(1) A Government ministry, department, agency, authority or local government shall, in consultation with the Department, develop a local content strategy for the implementation of its local content obligations under this Act.

-(2) The local content strategy referred to in subsection (1) shall be disseminated to contractors and suppliers.
+- (1) A Government Ministry, department, agency, authority or local government shall, in consultation with the department, develop a local content strategy for the implementation of its local content obligations under this Act. - (2) The local content strategy referred to in subsection (1) shall be disseminated to contractors and suppliers.

-21. Development of a Local Content Plan
+21. Development of Local Content Plan.

-(1) A supplier, provider or contractor shall, when submitting a bid to undertake public works or any activity prescribed in section 1, develop a local content plan with respect to the entire project or activity.

-(2) A supplier, provider or contractor carrying on an activity described in section 1 shall, within six months of the commencement of this Act, submit to the Department a local content plan for review and approval.

-(3) The local content plan referred to in subsections (1) and (2) shall state in detail the matters referred to in Schedule 3 to this Act.

-(4) The local content plan referred to in subsection (1) shall be submitted for evaluation and approval as follows-

-- (a) in case of a procurement carried out under the Public Procurement and Disposal of Public Assets Act, to the procuring and disposing entity carrying out the procurement; - (b) in case the activity is carried out by an entity or individual being a beneficiary of a tax waiver, remission or any such similar tax incentives, to the Ministry responsible for Finance; - (c) in case the undertaking or activity is a licensable activity or operation within the provisions of the Mining Act, 2003, the Electricity Act, 1999, the Uganda Tourism Act, 2008 or any other licensable activity as prescribed by the Minister, to the Ministry responsible for issuing licenses under the applicable legislation; - (d) in case the activity is carried out by a foreign investor, to the Ministry responsible for Finance;
+- (1) A supplier, provider or contractor shall, when submitting a bid to undertake public works or any activity prescribed in section 1, develop a local content plan with respect to the entire project or activity. - (2) A supplier, provider or contractor carrying on an activity described in section 1 shall, within six months of the commencement of this Act, submit to the department a local content plan for review and approval. - (3) The local content plan referred to in subsections (1) and (2) shall state in detail the matters referred to in Schedule 3. - (4) The local content plan referred to in subsection (1) shall be submitted for evaluation and approval as follows- - (a) in case of a procurement carried out under the Public Procurement and Disposal of Public Assets Act, to the procuring and disposing entity carrying out the procurement; - (b) in case the activity is carried out by an entity or individual being a beneficiary of a tax waiver, remission or any such similar tax incentives, to the Ministry responsible for finance;

-- (e) in case the activity is carried out by a private party under a Public Private Partnership Agreement, the Contracting Authority; - (f) in case the activity is carried out by Government or a statutory body or agency, the statutory body or agency or Government, including a local government; and - (g) in case the activity is a public works, including engineering, designing, procurement and construction undertakings financed through public borrowing, the procuring and disposing entity.

-(5) The entity to which a local content plan is submitted in subsection (4) shall review the plan and where it is satisfied with the plan approve it with or without amendment.
+- (c) in case the undertaking or activity is a licensable activity or operation within the provisions of the Mining Act and the Electricity Act, the Uganda Tourism Act to the Ministry responsible for issuing licenses under the applicable legislation; - (d) in case the activity is carried out by a foreign investor, to the Ministry responsible for finance; - (e) in case the activity is carried out by a private party under a public private partnership agreement, the contracting authority; - (f) in case the activity is carried out by Government or a statutory body or agency, the statutory body or agency or Government, including a local government; and - (g) in case the activity is a public works, including engineering, designing, procurement and construction undertakings financed through public borrowing, the procuring and disposing entity. - (5) The entity to which a local content plan is submitted in subsection (4) shall review the plan and where it is satisfied with the plan approve it with or without amendment.

-22. Deviation from local content plan
+22. Deviation from Local Content Plan.

-(1) A local content plan once approved shall not be deviated from except in exceptional circumstances and with the approval of the entity that approved it.

-(2) A supplier, provider or contractor intending to deviate from the local content plan shall apply in writing to the entity that approved it, stating the grounds for which the deviation is sought.
+- (1) A local content plan once approved shall not be deviated from except in exceptional circumstances and with the approval of the entity that approved it. - (2) A supplier, provider or contractor intending to deviate from the local content plan shall apply in writing to the entity that approved it, stating the grounds for which the deviation is sought.

-(3) The exceptional circumstances referred to in subsection (1) are-

-- (a) where the performance of a matter contained in the local content plan is impossible due to circumstances beyond the control of the applicant and the applicant cannot do anything to overcome the impossibility; and - (b) unforeseen impediment which the applicant could not reasonably be expected to have taken into account at the time the plan was made.

-(4) It shall be an offense for any person to deviate from approved local content plan without approval of the Ministry, department, body or entity referred to in section 21.
+- (3) The exceptional circumstances referred to in subsection (1) are- - (a) where the performance of a matter contained in the local content plan is impossible due to circumstances beyond the control of the applicant and the applicant cannot do anything to overcome the impossibility; and - (b) unforeseen impediment which the applicant could not reasonably be expected to have taken into account at the time the plan was made. - (4) It shall be an offence for any person to deviate from the approved local content plan without approval of the Ministry, department, body or entity referred to in section 21.